American School in London: History

-In May 2014, the School broke ground, once again, on the construction of a Community Arts Building (opened in January 2016); an underground Aquatic & Fitness Center with a 6-lane, 25-meter swimming pool, fitness center and multipurpose instruction space (opened September 2016); and the renovation of a middle school science labs (opened in September 2016).
-These new facilities provide an additional 26,000 square feet of teaching and learning spaces.

 Visitors to the school have included U.S. Presidents Harry Truman, Ronald Reagan, Bill Clinton and Barack Obama during their visits to London.
-At a visit to The American School In London, President Obama made a short speech in which he talked about the US-UK relationship and the importance of children as the future.

 According to the Good Schools Guide, 80% of the 1,350 students hold United States passports, and half of those are multi-passport holders from dual national families.

-A 2018 Ofsted inspection report rated ASL as "outstanding" in all fields inspected.

 In 2021, The Head of the School Robin Appleby announced her resignation as the school had been accused of indoctrinating its pupils in critical race theory.
-In March 2022, the school was downgraded two ratings by Ofsted to "requires improvement".
-Ofsted had inspected the school following the reports of political indoctrination.
+Following a December 2021 inspection, the school was downgraded two ratings by Ofsted to "requires improvement".
+Ofsted had inspected the school following media reports of political indoctrination.
 While the school was found to give "strong importance to equality and inclusion", the report continued "Sometimes, however, teaching places much more weight on the school’s approach to social justice than on learning subject-specific knowledge and skills".
 Reporting on the teaching of humanities in the lower school, Ofsted found that pupils "spend much time repeatedly considering identity (including analysing their own characteristics) rather than learning, for example, geographical knowledge".

+As of 2023, the school had maintained the "Outstanding" accreditation from Ofsted, which had been reinstated in November 2023.